rtc-io/rtc-quickconnect/docs/events.md

 ## Events

-The following events are emitted from the signalling object created by calling `quickconnect()`:
+The following events are emitted from the signalling object created by calling `quickconnect()`.
+Additionally, any of the underlying [signaller events](https://github.com/rtc-io/rtc-signaller#signaller-events) can also be used.

 ### Call Level Events